-The key to a successful meeting on the Hill is to keep in mind the purpose.
+The key to a successful meeting with a Congressional office is to keep in mind the purpose.
 Any visit should not be a one-shot meeting.
-Rather the primary objective should be to establish rapport, with other objectives being to make a request, obtain information, and to provide material.
+Rather the primary objective should be to establish rapport, with other objectives being to make a request, obtain information, or provide material.
 The following suggestions will help you in achieving your objectives.
-If you have any questions or would like more material, please contact ASA Director of Science Policy Steve Pierson: pierson@amstat.org; 703.302.1841.
+If you have questions, contact ASA Director of Science Policy Steve Pierson: pierson@amstat.org; 703.302.1841.